Dome-DETR: DETR with Density-Oriented Feature-Query Manipulation for Efficient Tiny Object Detection: Method

-As illustrated in Figure \ref{fig:Main}(A), DeFE processes the shallowest backbone feature map $F_S \in \mathbbm{R}^{H \times W \times C}$through an optimized cascaded network, which employs depthwise separable convolutions with varying dilation rates (1, 2, 3) to capture multi-scale contextual information while maintaining efficiency.
-A lightweight attention mechanism then highlights salient regions by channel-wise feature recalibration.
-The processed features pass through a density prediction head comprising a 3×3 convolution and bilinear upsampling, generating a normalized density heatmap $D_{pred} \in \mathbbm{R}^{H \times W \times 1}$.
-Together, DeFE can be formulated as:
+To tackle this, we propose the Density-Focal Extractor (DeFE), a lightweight module that explicitly learns instance density distributions to guide efficient feature enhancement and query allocation.
+As shown in Figure \ref{fig:Main}(A), DeFE processes the shallowest backbone feature map $F_S \in \mathbbm{R}^{H \times W \times C}$ through a cascaded network using depthwise separable convolutions with dilation rates (1, 2, 3) for multi-scale context capture while staying efficient.
+A lightweight attention block enhances salient areas via channel-wise recalibration.
+The output passes through a density head with a 3×3 convolution and bilinear upsampling, producing a normalized density heatmap $D_{pred} \in \mathbbm{R}^{H \times W \times 1}$.
+Thus, DeFE can be formulated as:

-where $f_{\mathrm{DSConv}}(\cdot)$ applies cascaded depthwise separable convolutions with different dilation rates to extract spatially rich features. $F_G$ is a compact global representation pooled from the feature map using Global Average Pooling(GAP). $W_{P}$ means a convolution layer that projects features into a single-channel density map, followed by sigmoid function and bilinear upsampling to match the original resolution and data distribution.
+where $f_{\mathrm{DSConv}}(\cdot)$ applies cascaded depthwise separable convolutions with varying dilation rates to extract spatially rich features. $F_G$ is a compact global representation obtained via Global Average Pooling (GAP). $W_{P}$ denotes a convolution layer projecting features into a single-channel density map, followed by a sigmoid function and bilinear upsampling to restore the original resolution and distribution.

-The ground-truth density map $D_{gt}$ is generated by convolving Gaussian kernels centered at each object's center coordinates, with kernel sizes proportional to bounding box dimensions.
-This design encodes both instance locations and relative scales into a continuous supervision signal.
-To train DeFE, we propose the Density Recall Focal Loss (DRFL) that prioritizes accurate density estimation in critical regions:
+The ground-truth density map $D_{gt}$ is generated by convolving Gaussian kernels centered at each object's coordinates, with kernel sizes proportional to their bounding boxes.
+This encodes both instance locations and relative scales into a continuous supervision signal.
+To train DeFE, we propose Density Recall Focal Loss (DRFL), which emphasizes accurate density estimation in critical regions: